The Psychology Behind

 Do the constructive policymaking, but while doing that, the following must continually happen:

 - Avoid lecturing and lecturing tone of voice — nobody likes to be told what to do or want

-- Avoid triggers – focus on the needs of the audience, not on greater ideas such as transformative or sweeping changes.
+- Avoid triggers — focus on the actual and immediate needs of the audience, not on greater ideas such as transformative or sweeping changes.
 Remember that an inclusive America is interpreted by many on the Right as an America that excludes them.

 - Avoid explaining policy with a spreadsheet — use emotion and find folks’ heartstrings

-- Get Democrats and their constructive voices back out in rural America and keep them there
+- Get the Democrats and their constructive voices back out in rural America and keep them there — and do it now

 - Go after Republicans while avoiding triggers — focus on how they are hurting families and America — point out their lies and their lack of respect for their own base